YurongYou/MIPSLibrary_Mx/README.md

-This code is served as a built-in function library of Mx Language of Compiler Project of ACM Honored Class
+This code serves as a built-in function library of Mx Language of Compiler Project of ACM Honored Class

 Built by Ficos 16/5/2
 All rights reserved.